 Unusual Options Activity Insight: Micron Technology

-Micron Technology (NASDAQ:MU) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $83.37 following the option alert.
+On Wednesday, shares of Micron Technology (NASDAQ:MU) saw unusual options activity.
+After the option alert, the stock price moved up to $83.77.

 - Sentiment: BULLISH